Sj-Amani/setup_my_pc_for_my_work/README.md

 ```

 ### Install CUDA and cuDNN, and TensorRT

+**Target:**  install "zed sdk 3.4.2" (needs CUDA 10.2) 🡒 So, install "CUDA Toolkit 10.2" 🡒 install "cuDNN" & TensorRT (should be compatible with "CUDA Toolkit 10.2")

 For installing CUDA, I usually check which version we currenty use on the robots we have.
 This gives me a feeling to not be worry about the possible future problems while I am working with the packages installed/used on the robots we have.
+Currently, we are using "zed sdk 3.4.2" on the robots. "[zed sdk 3.4.2](https://www.stereolabs.com/developers/release/3.4/)" depends on the (>= CUDA 10.2).
+I will use "CUDA 10.2" but you can install other versions.
+However, on the robots, we are using "CUDA 10.2" now (Aug 20, 2021).

 However, I will explain a more general way here to be used by more cases.
 I mean to show how to choose a proper CUDA version for your **customized** settings on your PC.
 Let's start.